-What Did Wedding Dresses Look Like In The 1800'S. Web 1640 heritage images // getty images at a 17th century wedding ball, the bride (center) wears an ornately decorated blue dress.
-Web the petticoats and hoops were optional.
+What Did Wedding Dresses Look Like In The 1800'S. Dress styles, including wedding dresses, became narrower at this time.
+Web 1640 heritage images // getty images at a 17th century wedding ball, the bride (center) wears an ornately decorated blue dress.

 Wowquite risque for the time!
 Exquisite Wedding Dresses of the 1800s from www.pinterest.com.mx